 Plus, you’ll love the free A Dickens Christmas event, during which over two dozen roving, Dickens-themed acts are performed in the Historic Biltmore Village neighborhood.

-2. Enjoy the Most Beloved Holiday Lights in Asheville at the NC Arboretum’s Winter Lights
+2. NC Arboretum’s Winter Lights

 Held at the North Carolina Arboretum, the Winter Lights open-air walk-through light show is a favorite local holiday tradition and one of the best things to do in Asheville in December.
 It features over one million lights distributed across many beautiful displays.